rbchan/applied-popdy/notes.md

 ## For 2022

+- Add a page of general questions to the final exam

 - TA expectations
   * They will gradually take over the labs as the semester progresses
   * Three field labs